What are the latest funding news in the defense tech market? (April 2026)

 We also have a quarter-by-quarter analysis of funding activity in the market here.

-Finally, you can check our complete list of fundraising deals for the defense tech market (we update this list every quarter).
+Finally, you can check our complete list of fundraising deals for the defense tech market (we update this list every quarter) as well as our ranking of the most funded startups.

-All the latest funding deals in the defense tech market as of March 2026
+All the latest funding deals during in the defense tech market as of April 2026

 When was it?